AAssemblix

 Call your workflowcURL

-curl -X POST https://app.assmblx.com/api/run/wf_a3f2 \
+curl -X POST https://app.assmblx.com/api/workflows/wf_a3f2 \

 -H "Authorization: Bearer $ASSEMBLIX_KEY" \